Vaibhav4651/Calculator/README.md

 # Calculator
-The code is for the Calculator for the basic math operatoins to do
+The code is for the Calculator to do the basic math operatoins